New Vatican law criminalizes abuse of adults by priests and laypeople | DW | 01.06.2021

-Intensified media coverage of paedophile priests and repeated complaints by victims of sexual abuse have prompted stronger scrutiny of church practices.
+Intensified media coverage of pedophile priests and repeated complaints by victims of sexual abuse have prompted stronger scrutiny of church practices.
 Now a new law recognizes that adults can be victimized by priests.

 Pope Francis has amended church law to criminalize the sexual abuse of adults by priests and to allow the punishment of laypeople who hold positions in the church for similar crimes.